 Coordinate all lighting control with University Building Systems Maintenance who provide occupancy sensing and control in all new buildings.

 Exterior Lighting: Plan lighting to provide maximum visibility along walkways and near entrances.
 Provide adequate lighting and make provision for the natural view of “gathering areas” such as benches, tables and smoking areas, as well as bike racks and trash collection / pick-up locations.

+It is recommend that any re-lamping or new exterior lighting projects utilize energy efficient LED

+lighting.
+LED lighting with 4500K color temperature shall be considered in all applications to reduce future maintenance and energy costs.

 General exterior illumination shall use the most efficient method available that is compatible with the ambiance of the surrounding area.
 Life cycle cost analysis shall be performed when multiple systems are being considered.
 Color temperature of the lamp(s) shall not exceed 4500 K. The quality and quantity of illumination shall be in compliance with the requirements of Technical Section 26 56 00 – Exterior Lighting and the IESNA Handbook.
 Particular attention shall be paid to enhancing vertical illumination for safety, while minimizing glare and light pollution.

+Exterior Illumination near residence halls and other areas of regular night time activity shall deliver “Enhanced Security” by providing lighting levels at the IESNA “Enhanced Security” levels.

+Those recommended maintained illuminance values are 0.5 fc minimum horizontal

+illuminance, a maximum to minimum uniformity ratio of 15:1 and 0.25 fc minimum vertical

+illuminance at 5 feet above the pavement.
+It is important to note that maintained illuminance

+is the depreciated light level immediately prior to lamp replacement and fixture cleaning.

 Street/Roadway Lighting: Lighting for roadways shall be via full cutoff cobra-head or decorative luminaire, as directed for the specific project and location.
 Pole shall be round tapered steel or aluminum, black, with concrete base.
 If roadway luminaires are not adequate to light the sidewalk, then secondary luminaires shall be added on the same pole as the roadway luminaires.
 Two separate rows of poles for street and sidewalk will not be allowed.
 Particular attention should be paid to lighting levels at crosswalks, bike paths and intersections.
 Roadway lighting levels, quality and uniformity shall be in compliance with the IESNA Handbook.
 See Drawing XX XX XX -X, Street Light Installation.

 Pedestrian Walkway Lighting: Lighting for pedestrian walkways (not along roadways) shall be via post top area light, Type V Distribution with photocell control, dark bronze in color.
 Pole shall be 16’ aluminum, dark bronze finish, direct embed.
-Manufacturer and catalog number KIM PT-CCS21P5-12-L5K-208V-DB-A31-PRA16-4188-DB, Lamps 120-LED’s, Load 140W.
+Manufacturer and catalog number KIM PT-CCS-21-P5-E35-120L-4K-208V-DB-A31-PRA16-4188-DBPT-CCS21P5-12-L5K-208V-DB-A31-PRA16-4188-DB, Lamps 120-LED’s, Load 140W.
 Illumination levels shall be in compliance with the IESNA Handbook.
 See Drawing XX XX XX -X, Pedestrian Area Light Installation.

 Parking Lot Lighting: Lighting for parking lots shall be simple and efficient, via full cutoff luminaire on a concrete pole.
-See Drawing XX XX XX -X, Parking Lot Light Installation.
+See Drawing XX XX XX -X26 56 00-01, Parking Lot Light Installation.

 Exterior Lighting Controls: Exterior lighting shall be controlled from the campus central lighting control system whenever feasible.
 See Drawing XX XX XX -X, Campus Lighting – Control Schematic.
-Otherwise, a single photocell shall be installed to control the operation of exterior lighting in each area not served by the campus central lighting control system.
+Otherwise, a single photocell per fixture shall be installed to control the operation of exterior lighting in each area not served by the campus central lighting control system.
 Avoid using individual photocells per fixture.